rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/GLib.md

 All GObjects may create and send class-specific signals to registered signal handlers.
 The GLib module provides classes to simplify the process of creating signal handlers and handling signals.

 #### [GLib\::Signal\::Handler](../../Source/Framework/GLib/Signal/GLib_Signal_Handler.h)
 Signal\::Handler is an abstract basis for classes that handle GLib signals from a single GObject type.
-Handler subclasses handle the process of connecting to all relevant signals emitted by their GObject signal sources, and provide virtual methods to handle received signals.
+Handler subclasses handle the process of connecting to all relevant signals emitted by their GObject signal sources, and provide virtual functions to handle received signals.

 ### Signal Handler Implementation Classes
 #### [GLib\::Signal\::Connection](../../Source/Framework/GLib/Signal/GLib_Signal_Connection.h)